Leeds Cathedral: Current building

 The current cathedral was designed in the Arts and Crafts Gothic Revival style by John Henry Eastwood (1843–1913), a Leeds-born and London-based architect with previous experience in designing church buildings, much work was also carried out by his assistant, Sydney Kyffin Greenslade (1866–1955).
 The layout of the cathedral incorporated no wings, in order to accommodate it on the small site.
 Building work began in the autumn of 1901 and the cathedral opened in 1904.

 After renovation in the cathedral (2005–2006) relics of English Catholic martyrs, Blessed Peter Snow and Ralph Grimston, were placed in the altar.

 Building

 The cathedral is small in size due to its restricted site.
 The cathedral has an aisled nave and chancel under a continuous roof with narrow transepts and chapels.
 There is a chapter house and presbytery.
 It is built of Weldon stone with Ketton stone details.
 The west front has a tall gable between large buttresses that end in Gothic turrets.
 The western face has a large ornate crucifix sculpture.
 The northern face has mock-Georgian elements to it, including leaded bay windows.
-The church has a small tower to the north west corner, from which the flag of the Vatican City is flown.
+The church has a small tower to the north west corner, from which the flag of Vatican City is flown on special occasions.
 The interior has a conventional layout, with rows of pews facing towards the altar, there are two rows of stone pillars set along each side.
 The ceiling has a barrelled shape, with only a faint apex.